What is EB? - Debra Ireland

 People living with EB are missing the essential proteins that bind the skin’s layers

-together, so any minor friction, movement or trauma causes it to break
+together, so any minor friction, movement or trauma causes it to break, tear, and blister.

 EB (epidermolysis bullosa) is a group of incredibly painful genetic blistering condition that affects the body’s largest organ; the skin.
 People living with EB are missing the essential proteins that bind the skin’s layers together, so any minor friction, movement or trauma causes it to break and blister.
 It’s debilitating.
 Excruciating.
 Relentless.
 A disease with no known cure.